-The General Data Protection Regulation (GDPR) has provided a basis for carrying out a Data Protection Impact Assessment (DPIA) as laid out in Article 35(7).
+The General Data Protection Regulation (GDPR) has provided a basis for carrying out a Data Processing Impact Assessment (DPIA) as laid out in Article 35(7).
 It kicks off by providing a sequenced inventory of proposed data processing methods and purposes.
 The GDPR requests that concerned data subjects must be involved in every decision taken about the processing of their personal data and details of proposed measures to identify and remedy any perceived risks.
 Protecting personal data by complying with the GDPR will only be achieved by incorporating within an organisation, proactive measures to safeguard and protect personal data with certified and valid security mechanisms.

 This will need to evolve and change to continue to provide a high level of protection with the use of compliant policies, processes and procedures.